Skip to main content

 Home » Eye Care Services » Esophoria

-Esophoria
+More about Esophoria

 Esophoria causes your eyes to work excessively hard, resulting in one eye turning inward towards your nose.
-It’s a type of strabismus (also known as the crossed eye), which is a general term used to describe misaligned eyes.
+It’s a type of strabismus (also known as crossed eye), which is a general term used to describe misaligned eyes.

+Esophoria is different from its counterpart, exophoria, which describes the eyes turning outward.
 At Kelly Vision Center in Goodlettsville, we treat esophoria and other types of eye conditions.

 Esophoria: What Is It and What Causes It?